Cosmology Predictions

 Density-Dependent BAO Peak Shifts

-Synchronism predicts: the BAO peak position should shift slightly depending on the local density of the survey volume.
-Overdense regions should show a compressed BAO scale; underdense regions should show an expanded scale.
-The shift is small (~0.1–0.5%) but potentially detectable with DESI survey precision.
+The BAO peak position should shift slightly depending on local survey volume density.
+Overdense regions should show a compressed BAO scale; underdense regions an expanded scale.
+Predicted shift: ~10−4, roughly 600× smaller than the standard non-linear BAO shifts already measured by DESI (~0.5–1%).

 Gravitational Wave – Dark Matter Halo Correlation